 If you get a sales cold call or reach out for customer support, you’re probably talking with a call center employee.

 But today’s technology takes this system a step further.
-Voice over Internet Protocol, or VoIP, technology lets employees make calls via computer.
-And not just phone calls—today’s multi-channel contact centers include all types of communication, from email to text message to even video calls, all integrated into a single system.
+A commercial phone system like a Voice over Internet Protocol, or VoIP, lets employees make calls via computer.
+And not just phone calls—today’s multi-channel contact centers include all types of communication and phone answering service, from email to text message to even video calls, all integrated into a single system.

 But why does it matter?
 What’s the impact of a call center on your business and brand?

 Why does VoIP matter for you and your brand?